bowman2001/perplexdoc/content/doc/extended/footnotes/index.md

 resources:
   - name: featured
     src: kelly-sikkema-et5mfj1eB94-unsplash.jpg
+    params:
+      alt: A book with a lot of hand-written notes
 ---

 Footnotes are placed at the bottom of the page.
 They are best suited for technical information, which is not important for the intended meaning of the text.